 For the roller chain the size of the joints represents the degree of detail the chain is able to measure, however the resolution is not easy to evaluate.
-For the pinboard the resolution was 100 points per meter or 10,000 points per m2.
-In contrast, each of the sensor methods had at least 57,000 points per m2.
-While the TLS had a resolution of 2 million points per m2, the Xtion Pro and stereophotos had fluctuating resolutions based on the physical properties of the soil surface and the environmental conditions.
+For the pinboard the resolution was 100 points per meter or 10 000 points per m.
+In contrast, each of the sensor methods had at least 57 000 points per m.
+While the TLS had a resolution of 2 million points per m, the Xtion Pro and stereophotos had fluctuating resolutions.
 For example, on a ploughed plot the shading caused by steep furrows, caused gaps in the stereophoto data.
-The very large local gradients on the ploughed surfaces also caused trouble for the Xtion Pro in some cases.
-The software program is made for smooth surfaces and thus it seems that the software program smoothed out deeper cavities in the surface.
-From the software documentation (Tisserand and Burrus, 2013) it was not possible to obtain further information regarding this issue.
-It should be noted that TLS measurements represent an oversampling of the plot, overlapping points will not increase the accuracy when the repulsed laser beams have a footprint of 4 mm.
-However, if the point clouds were converted to grids it would increase the confidence of the single cell height values.
+The very irregular surfaces, such as the ploughed surfaces, also caused trouble for the Xtion Pro in some cases, since the software program is made for smooth surfaces and thus it seemed that the software program smoothed out deeper cavities in the surface.
+From the software documentation (Tisserand and Burrus, 2013) it was not possible to obtain further information regarding this.

-- 1 It should be kept in mind that the various sensors use different techniques for estimating - 2 distance and that different algorithms are applied in the data processing.
-Although the - 3 software programs sometimes report accuracy estimates, it was unknown which approaches - 4 and algorithms are used to process the measurements of both the TLS (Leica-Geosystems AG, - 5 2014) and the Xtion Pro (Tisserand and Burrus, 2013).
-Although these routines are improving - 6 the quality of the recorded data, it is not guaranteed that the data from different devices are - 7 treated consistently, which could be problematic when the data is compared.
-The quality of - 8 the data produced by the sensors will improve when the algorithms are better documented and - 9 is an issue that requires further attention.
+It should be kept in mind that the various sensors use different techniques for estimating distance and that different algorithms are applied in the data processing.
+Although the software programs sometimes report accuracy estimates, it was unknown which approaches and algorithms are used to process the measurements of both the TLS .(Leica-Geosystems AG, 2014) and the Xtion Pro (Tisserand and Burrus, 2013).
+Although these routines are improving the quality of the recorded data, it is not guaranteed that the data from different devices are treated consistently, which could be problematic when the data is compared.
+The quality of data produced by sensors will improve when the algorithms have been better documented and is an issue that requires further attention.